zywkloo/Shopify/README.md

 # Forked from jpeng06

+Jan 20
-* do some UI constraint excercises.
+* Did some UI constraint excercises on launching page.

+Jan 21
+* modified the icon.

 ### Final Product